Sultan Mizan Zainal Abidin Stadium

-It is the current home ground of Terengganu FC.
+It is the current home ground of Terengganu.

 History

 Sultan Mizan Zainal Abidin Stadium was officially opened by the current Sultan of Terengganu, Sultan Mizan Zainal Abidin whom was also himself by then the 13th Yang di-Pertuan Agong on 10 May 2008.
 Its first major use was for the main venue of the 12th edition of Sukma Games, the 2008 Sukma Games.

 First collapse of the roof

 On 2 June 2009, a major part of the roof construction collapsed under normal weather conditions, including the section above the royal box.
 It was only about a year after the stadium was officially opened.
 Witness accounts indicated that a long loud sound similar to a jet engine noise was heard as the roof fell to earth in pieces.
 A number of staff were in the stadium during the collapse, with preparations for varsity staff games being made.
 In addition to the games getting cancelled, many pieces of equipment were either damaged or destroyed and vehicles parked nearby being damaged.
 Fortunately, no casualties were reported.

 The major cause for the collapse of the roof was identified to be the design fault and inappropriate materials.
 There were also reports of sporadic loud bangs and structure damage prior to the collapse.
 One of the structural repair jobs on the roof was scheduled on the day of the collapse itself, along with some electrical repair works being carried out on other part of the stadium.
 As of June 2010, the cleaning work and relocation of the collapsed roof were not finished.

 On 19 December 2011, Terengganu Menteri Besar Ahmad Said confirmed that the stadium would be repaired by early 2012 with alterations to its roof design, mulling it to be similar with that of the Bukit Jalil National Stadium.
-Stadium architect, Michael KC Cheah, was surprisingly reselected to design the roof for the rebuild.